unterberg-dev/react-classmate/README.md

 export const Component = () => <StyledField placeholder="placeholder" as="select" name="name" $error />
 ```

 ⚠️ This is a workaround!
-This is a *bug* - we should be able to cast the type directly in the interface in which we pass `$error`.
+This is a *bug* - we should be able to pass the types directly in the interface in which we pass `$error`.
 Contributions welcome.

 ## Upcoming

 - Variants for `rc.extend`
-- rendering performance: create benchmarks and compare to `tailwind-styled-component`, `cva` & nativly created components
-- Integrate more tests focused on SSR and React
+- Integrate more tests, benchmarks focused on SSR and React
 - Advanced IDE integration
   - show generated default class on hover
   - enforce autocompletion and tooltips from the used libs